Mark Hutson

 Mark Hutson (born August 29, 1966) is an American football coach and former player.
-He is currently the head coach at Sallisaw High School.

 Hutson played college football at the University of Oklahoma, where he was a consensus selection at offensive guard to the 1987 College Football All-America Team.
-He was selected by the Dallas Cowboys in the third round of the 1988 NFL Draft, but an injury ended his playing career before making any regular season appearances in the National Football League (NFL).
+He was selected by the Dallas Cowboys in the third round of the 1988 NFL draft, but an injury ended his playing career before making any regular-season appearances in the National Football League (NFL).

 Hutson served as the interim head football coach at Eastern Illinois University for the 2006 season and at Tulane University for the final six games of the 2011 season.

-Early years
+Early life

 Hutson attended Fort Smith Northside High School, where he was an All-state offensive tackle.
 He accepted a football scholarship from the University of Oklahoma.
 He was named the starter at left tackle as a true freshman, becoming only the seventh true rookie in school history to have earned a letter on the offensive line.

 In 1985, he was moved from tackle to left guard in the third game against the University of Texas, where he would remain in the following years.
 The team would go on to win the national championship in the 1986 Orange Bowl against Penn State University.

-In 1986, the offensive line was so effective, that it earned a player of the week nomination as a unit, after the season opener 38–3 win against UCLA.
+In 1986, the offensive line was so effective, that it earned a Player of the Week nomination as a unit, after the season opener 38–3 win against UCLA.

-In 1987, he was a part of an offensive line that contributed to the Sooners leading the nation with a 499.7 rushing yard average per game.
+In 1987, he was part of an offensive line that contributed to the Sooners leading the nation with a 499.7 rushing-yard average per game.
 On October 17, Oklahoma rushed for 518 yards against Kansas State University.
 On October 31, the team rushed for 565 yards and 8 touchdowns against the University of Kansas, averaging 8.3 yards per carry.
 In the 1988 Orange Bowl, he picked up an intentional fumble (a fumblerooski play) and ran 29 yards for a touchdown, although the Sooners would lose the game (14-20) and the national championship to the University of Miami.
 He played in the 1988 Hula Bowl.

 He started 36 straight games (the most by a player under Barry Switzer).
 He also contributed to a 42–5–1 overall record and the 1985 national championship.
 In 1999, he was selected to the OU second-team All-Century team as one of the Top 100 Players in school History, following a stellar college career, which saw him selected to All-American teams in 1986 and 1987.
 He was team captain for the 1987 Championship team and was selected All-Big Eight three times.